 Personal budgets are part of a new way of providing adult social care services.
-A personal budget is the amount of social care money that is available from us to pay for your support.
+A personal budget is the amount of social care money that is available from us to pay for your support and is paid to you in the form of Direct Payments.

 Having a personal budget means that, instead of having services chosen for you, you will be able to choose them for yourself.
 We will always support you to do this.